ibot-geoecology/myClim/Reference_Manual_microclim.md

 Argument      |Description
 ------------- |----------------
-`data`     |     in standard format
+`data`     |     in format for preparing or calculation

+## Details

+The function require filled longitude of locality in slot lon_wgs84 of metadata.
+ TZ offset in minutes is calculated as `longitude / 180 * 12 * 60` .

 ## Value

-data with changed TZ offset in standard format
+data with changed TZ offset in same format as input data

 ## Examples